nextcloud/documentation/user_manual/files/file_drop.rst

 Uploading Files
 ---------------

-Using the File Drop app is simple.
+Using the Files Drop app is simple.
 You receive a link to the upload folder, click the link, and then you'll see an ownCloud page with a **Click to upload** button.